dorochka8/B3-classifier/README.md

 # Results

-The notebook includes visualizations of training progress and evaluation metrics to help you understand the model's performance.
+There are provided visualizations of training progress and evaluation metrics to help you understand the model's performance.